GUI-Goblins/midterm-preps/midterm-prep-#1.md

 > Try and give them stuff they can work on, if they refuse to work, continue doing our own jobs and make the instructor aware of the issue.
 5. How and when will you escalate the conflict if your resolution attempts are unsuccessful?
 > Communication and discuss with instructor

+## GIT PROCESS
+1. What components of your project will live on GitHub?
+> Both frontend (if needed) and backend code will be stored on GitHub
+2. How will you share the repository with your teammates?
+> We created a GitHub org that everyone can access.
+3. What is your Git flow?
+> Create a branch for each features
+>
+> Pull request will need reviewer(s)
+4. Will you be using a PR review workflow?
+If so, consider:
+4a.
+How many people must review a PR?
+> We will need ONE reviewer for a pull request to staging branch and TWO reviewer for a pull request to main branch
+b.
+Who merges PRs?
+> Someone else other than the one that created the PR
+c.
+How often will you merge?
+> When feature task(s) are updated or completed
+d.
+How will you communicate that it’s time to merge?
+> Via Discord or Slack